Ultimate Shuffleboard Table Guide: 9 Mistakes to Avoid

 Designed for durability, stability, and multiple machine refinishings over decades.

-3 Inches (Polymer-inclusive)
+3 Inches (Includes Polymer-surface coating)

 Mid-range